-- 1. For systems equipped with WWAN, hold the system upside down, connect the cable from the WWAN daughterboard to the connector on the system board. - Place the system board onto the palmrest, aligning the screw posts from the palmrest.
-Place the metal shield onto the USB port module and install the two (M2x5) screws.
-Install the two (M2x4) screws to secure the system board to the palmrest. - 3.
-Fold the right hinge back, install the two (M2.5x5) and one (M2.5x4) to secure the hinge in place. - 4.
-Connect the DC-in port connector back to the system board. - 5.
-Connect the fan connector back to the system board. - 6.
-Connect the LCD cable back to the system board. - 7.
-Fold the LCD connectors latch to secure it in place. - 8.
-Fold back the adhesive tape into the LCD connector. - 9.
-Connect the IO board cable to the system board. - 10.
+- 1. Place the system board onto the palmrest, aligning the screw posts from the palmrest.
+Place the metal shield onto the USB port module and install the two (M2) screws.
+Install the two (M2.3x5) screws to secure the system board to the palmrest. - 2.
+Connect the DC-in port connector back to the system board. - 3.
+Fold the right hinge back, install the three (M2.5x5) to secure the hinge in place. - 4.
+Connect the fan connector back to the system board. - 5.
+Connect the LCD cable back to the system board. - 6.
+Fold the LCD connectors latch to secure it in place. - 7.
+Connect the IO board cable to the system board. - 8.
 Connect the following cables in the following order (left right): Speaker, Touchpad, USB, Battery, Keyboard.

 - 1. Install the Heatsink.

 - 2. Install the WLAN card.

-- 3. Install the WWAN card.

-- 4. Install the Solid state drive.
+- 3. Install the Solid state drive.

-- 5. Install the memory module.
+- 4. Install the memory module.

-- 6. Install the battery.
+- 5. Install the battery.

-- 7. Install the base cover.
+- 6. Install the base cover.

-- 8. Install the SD Card.
+- 7. Install the SD Card.

-- 9. Follow the procedure in After working inside your computer.
+- 8. Follow the procedure in After working inside your computer.